-As at December 31, 2021, and as at the date of this AIF, the Company has no interest bearing debt outstanding.
-As at December 31, 2021, the Company has \$158.3 million in cash and cash equivalents.
+As at December 31, 2022, and as at the date of this AIF, the Company has no interest bearing debt outstanding.
+As at December 31, 2022, the Company held \$172.5 million in cash, cash equivalents and short-term investments.

 The Company has an undrawn \$5.0 million demand revolving credit facility.
 Interest is payable monthly on amounts drawn and is based on either the lender's prime rate, US base rate loans, or Bankers' Acceptance rates, plus applicable margins.
 The Company can repay, without penalty, advances under the facility.
 The facility is secured by a general security agreement on all of the assets of the Company, Pason Systems Corp. and Pason Systems USA Corp.
-Throughout 2021 and as at December 31, 2021, no amounts were drawn on this facility.
-Further details of this facility are disclosed in the Company's consolidated financial statements for the year ended December 31, 2021.
+Throughout 2022 and as at December 31, 2022, no amounts were drawn on this facility.
+Further details of this facility are disclosed in the Company's consolidated financial statements for the year ended December 31, 2022.